Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 (endorsement graph https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/raw/master/data/archive_graph.tar.gz) into a Neo4j database and into an SQL database respectively.

-My solution uses this IP for the server;
+My solution uses this IP for the server:

 167.99.249.26:7474 - Neo4J

 167.99.249.26:8888 - PostGreSQL